RONNCC/ronncc.github/_posts/2016-9-9-Advanced-Operating-Systems-Notes.md

 - HBM (high bandwidth memory) - stack of dram with a high bandwidth interconnect
 - Most cores can execute 2 threads at a time (hyperthreading)
 - PCIe - peripherical connect interface -> attach flash / NIC / High speed peripheral interconnects to attach additional components.
+- > 1000's of threads to keep cores 100% utilized
+- more energy efficient to buy 2x the cpu's but things like huffman encoding because not parallelizable

+## Process vs Thread (in context of paper)

+- Process has Seperate Address space vs Shared (Thread)
+- Process have own resources & permissions whereas Threads share those e.g. open file descriptors
+- Threads are cheaper (not cheap!). ~ 100kb in this, Processes are (~10s of MB).
+	- Fibers/Coroutines: "Fiber is smaller than a thread".
+Within a process cooperatively process & multischedule. can have 10/100k of these.
+- Preemptive vs Cooperative Threads (os steps in vs thread runs till it gives up control)
+- A process switch requires interrupts, and then run a OS scheduler, and then returning control potentially to a different process: the most expensive thing is to invalidate the TLB :( .
+- Threads require interrupt but doesnt invalidate TLB
+- Application Schedulers on the other hand - Function call, table lookup, function call -> much much cheaper.
+	- e.g. Fiber schedulers are app level schedulers.
 -

 Q: Is DRAM always next to core on board?

 # 2016-Sept-9 - Lecture 2
+Paper: Implementing Remote Procedure Calls Birrell 1984
 - RPC
   - Have RPC look like local calls
   - synchronous calls